katzer/cordova-plugin-email-composer/README.md

 An configured email account is required to send emails.

 ### Limited support for Windows Phone 8
-Adding attachments and HTML formatted body are not supported.
+Attachments and HTML formatted body are not supported.

 ### TypeError: Cannot read property 'currentVersion' of null
 Along with Cordova 3 and Windows Phone 8 the `version.bat` script has to be renamed to `version`.